Girls Impact the World Film Festival & Red Carpet Awards 2018

 Minji Chang is a Korean American actor, emcee, podcast host, community activist, and non-profit executive director.
 Minji graduated from UC Berkeley with a degree in Public Health and after exploring careers in health and technology, she pivoted to pursue her lifelong passion of acting & advocacy work with a focus on social justice through the arts.
 She presides as the current Global Executive Director of Kollaboration, a non-profit organization and grassroots movement that spans North America by means of 14 major city chapters.
 Kollaboration discovers, connects, and elevates Asian Pacific Islander American artists through live showcases, community partnerships, leadership development, and digital content including weekly podcasts to explore Asian American culture and advance diverse representation.
 Her work with Kollaboration has included partnerships with Sundance Film Festival, SXSW, the White House Initiative on Asian Americans and Pacific Islanders, and Rock the Vote as well as HBO, Comcast NBCUniversal, Warner Brothers, Pandora, and Spotify.
 She has been featured on numerous viral BuzzFeed sketches in addition to a growing body of short films and national commercials.

-Throughout her career, Claudia Robaina’s personal mission has been to nurture creative individuals to reach their full potential.
+Claudia Robaina has made it her personal mission to nurture creative individuals to reach their full potential.
 A musician herself, she dedicated a decade to classical music management while at Columbia Artists Management and the Boston Symphony Orchestra.
 At both organizations, she managed and empowered the careers of hundreds of conductors, instrumentalists, and composers.
 Claudia’s reputation as a thoughtful leader, effective producer, and personable manager has led her to cultivate strong working relationships with Yo-Yo Ma, André Previn, Yefim Bronfman, Colin Currie, and John Williams, among other professional collaborators including the Kennedy Center for the Performing Arts, the Silk Road Ensemble, the Buffalo Philharmonic Orchestra, and the Aspen Ideas Festival.

 In her role as program manager of the Director’s Fellows, Claudia strengthens the foundation of this remarkable program by connecting the Fellows to the Media Lab’s antidisciplinary vision, engaging in collaboration with the Lab’s community, and encouraging the Fellows to become agents of change and international ambassadors for the Media Lab.